robwatsongtr/music-pdf-to-speech/README.md

 - Audiveris Author: Hervé Bitteur and contributors

 We thank the Audiveris team for their outstanding work and for making the project available under the GNU GPL v3 license.

+Thanks to MIT for the fantastic Music21 library for analysis.

 ---